Fleckism/SecurityPlus/SecurityPlus/14 B Indicators of Web Application Attacks.md

 Users viewing the post will have the malicious script hook.js execute in their browser.

-A third type of [[XSS]] attack exploits vulnerabilities in client-side scripts.
+A third type of [[XSS]] attack exploits [[vulnerability|vulnerabilities]] in client-side scripts.
 Such scripts often use the Document Object Model ([[DOM]]) to modify the content and layout of a web page.
 For example, the "document.write" method enables a page to take some user input and modify the page accordingly.
 An exploit against a client-side script could work as follows:

 1. The attacker identifies an input validation vulnerability in the trusted site.
 For example, a message board might take the user's name from an input text box and show it in a header.